Leadership Through a Combined 80 Years of Experience

 Long Island Compost currently recycles hundreds of thousands of tons of leaves, grass clippings, and other landscape-related materials generated by Long Islanders in the nation’s largest yard-waste transfer station in Westbury and Yaphank, New York.
 There they transform the waste of more than 2,000 landscaping companies into organic compost as an environmentally-sound answer to Long Island’s organic waste problems.

-Now, they seek to expand their operation with a cutting-edge facility that knows no peers in its scope, ambition, and environmental impact.
+Now, they seek to expand with a cutting-edge facility that knows no peers in its scope, ambition, and environmental impact.
 They plan on nothing less than to build the most sophisticated food waste processing facility in the world.

 Charles Vigliotti is president and CEO of American Organic Energy and Long Island Compost Corporation.
 He is an alumnus of Chaminade High School and graduate of St. John’s University and Boston College Law School.